ah-mabrouk/otas_micro_service_package/README.md

 php artisan migrate
 ```

-* Then apply `micro-service` middleware on the routes group you will create to communicate with other micro-services
+* Then apply `micro-service` middleware on the routes group you will create to communicate with other microservices

 ```php
 # In micro-service project routes file